 - Launch Settings from your Home screen.

-- Double tap (don't press) the Home button when you're on a screen you'd like to use Reachability with.
+- Lightly Double-tap (don't click) the Home button when you're on a screen you'd like to use with Reachability.

-Double tap the Home button again to go back to normal.
+- Lightly Double-tap the Home button again or tap the blank space at the top of the screen to return to full screen.
 Reachability will reset itself after a few seconds if you don't touch anything.

 Learn more about accessibility

 Now that you're set up with Reachability, why not check out our coverage of Apple's other accessibility features for iPhone and iPad?
 There are tons of ways to customize your experience and adapt your devices to your needs.